damianarata/damianarata/README.md

 - 👋 Hi, I’m @damianarata
-- 👀 I’m interested in AWS and containers.
+- 👀 I’m interested in AWS and Kubernetes.
-- 🌱 I’m currently learning AWS certifications
-- 💞️ I’m looking to collaborate on Terraform
+- 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me rodriguezarata.d@gmail.com

 <!---